 An Australian Summer at Longleat (20 July-2 September)

-Head to Longleat (around an hour’s drive from Bristol) as they celebrate all things Antipodean in honour of their new Koala Creek.
+Head to Longleat (around an hour’s drive from Bristol) as they celebrate all things Antipodean in honour of their new Koala Creek (the only place to see koalas in England).
 From 27 July they’ll be bringing the seaside inside with an indoor red desert sand beach in the Longhouse complete with deckchairs and Aussie-themed games.
-Check out the gnarly graffiti wall, strike a pose on the wobble boards and watch high tempo dancing, live didgeridoo music and acrobatic breakdancing battles.

 Stone Age Summer at Cheddar Gorge & Caves (20 July – 1 September)